Looking for things to do in Kyoto at night?

 Kiyomizu-Dera Temple

-Perhaps the most popular temple in Kyoto with a non-stop incoming stream of visitors is Kiyomizu-Dera temple.
+Perhaps one of popular Kyoto temples that open at night with a non-stop incoming stream of visitors is Kiyomizu-Dera temple.

 Kiyomizu-Dera Temple has 3 light-up night events in a year; spring, autumn, and summer.